MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - You want to simplify the end-to-end architecture and load the data model directly from the raw data.
 (Incremental data refresh can help reduce refresh durations.)
 - Your preference is to do all the transformation work while loading the data model.
 - You expect to have one centralized data model for the tenant-level auditing data.
-All reports (or additional data models) can use the centralized Power BI dataset as its source.
+All reports (or other data models) can use the centralized Power BI dataset as its source.
 - You want to provide user access only to the centralized Power BI dataset (and not to any of the source data).

 > [!TIP]